This is the final post in the countdown of my all-time top 20 popular Psychology books.

 The second part of the book is titled, “Basic Concepts of Logotherapy,” and goes into Frankl’s school of Psychotherapy that he created to help others to find meaning in their life.
 Based on his experiences in the concentration camps, Frankl found that having a reason to live beyond the concentration camps (e.g. to write a book, to reunite with family or a lover) was the best prevention for apathy.
 So much so that Frankl thought that our primary drive or motivation in life is to find real meaning and then to work towards living a meaningful life, not to seek pleasure, like Freud thought, nor power, as Adler thought.

 Frankl believed that there are three main ways in which we can find meaning in life:

 - Connecting with others and interacting with the world in an open and authentic way

 - Engaging in purposeful work, or giving something back to others through creativity or self-expression, and

 - Having courage and perseverance in the face of challenge and adversity.

 Frankl believed that his meaning in life was to help others find theirs.
-His book helped him to achieve this goal, and that is why it is great!
+His book helped him to achieve this goal, and that is why it is excellent!

-Read it if: You are wanting to better understand the atrocities that were faced by the prisoners in the concentration camps during WWII, or you are wanting to learn more about Logotherapy and how to find more meaning in your life.
+Read it if: You want to better understand the atrocities that were faced by the prisoners in the concentration camps during WWII, or you want to learn more about Logotherapy and how to find more meaning in your life.